 As an extra-special gift option, hampers should be stuffed with exotic treats and taste sensations.
 There's plenty of choice out there, with confectionary, preserves and chutneys a real staple in the hamper world.

-The sky is the limit when hamper shopping, but as we see here, £30 gets you a lovely gift, £100 will please most party hosts and £500 will supply a showstopper of a basket.
+The sky is the limit when hamper shopping, but as we see here, you can find a lovely gift for £21, or a showstopper for £90.

 Consider whether the recipient of this delivery will have room to store the contents.
 Many of the boxes here include jars and sealed items that can stay in the pantry for months, but each individual supplier should be able to fill you in on best-before dates.